 Tour a 19th-Century Farmhouse Tricked Out for 21st-Century Living

-The relaxing Millbrook, New York, retreat where Manhattanites Andrea Van Beuren, founder and artistic director of the cinematic festival newportFILM; her husband, Roger Kass, an entertainment lawyer and film producer; and their three children spend weekends is a bona fide 19th-century farmhouse.
+The relaxing Millbrook, New York, retreat where a Manhattan family of five spend their weekends is a bona fide 19th-century farmhouse.
 Renovated and expanded with whitewashed perfection by designer Farnaz Mansuri and her Manhattan-based firm, De-Spec, the place is high on charm and original details, but saddled with the drawbacks typically found in historic homes: low ceilings and cramped rooms that are too small for big holiday gatherings.
-The Kasses found themselves craving additional space, but they didn’t want to alter the farmhouse’s pristine proportions or encroach on the 30-acre property’s open fields and sweeping vistas.
+The homeowners found themselves craving additional space, but they didn’t want to alter the farmhouse’s pristine proportions or encroach on the 30-acre property’s open fields and sweeping vistas.
 So they focused their attention on a dilapidated barn and chicken coop behind the main house, and made a call to Mansuri.

 The lower, western wing of the L-shaped structure (originally the chicken coop) provides ample room for family feasts in the airy, open kitchen, living, and dining area.

 “We can have as few as ten and as many as 50 people for parties in the guesthouse,” says Van Beuren.
 “And when the weather is warm, we all just flow out to the porch and hang around the pool.”
 Rounding out the program is an upstairs bedroom loft for accommodating overflow guests, with an inviting window seat and daybed.
 It overlooks the pool and sits above an attached pool house with boys’ and girls’ changing and shower rooms below.